 Can I have an additional major within SDS?

 All three SDS majors, Behavioral Economics, Policy and Organizations, Decision Science and Policy and Management, are available as both primary or additional majors.

-Can I get a dual major in SDS and another discipline?
+Can I get an additional major in SDS and another discipline?

-If you are a SDS primary major and you wish to declare a dual major in another discipline (e.g. Statistics, History, Philosophy, etc.), you should meet with an advisor in that department to get approval and then speak with either Connie Angermeier, PH 208A, for Decision Science (Last names G-Z) and Policy and Management or Lizzy Stoyle, PH 208G, for Behavioral Economics, Policy and Organizations and Decision Science (Last names A-F).
+If you are an SDS primary major and you wish to declare an additional major in another discipline (e.g. Statistics, History, Philosophy, etc.), you should meet with an advisor in that department to get approval and then speak with either Connie Angermeier, PH 208A, for Decision Science (Last names G-Z) and Policy and Management or Lizzy Stoyle, PH 208G, for Behavioral Economics, Policy and Organizations and Decision Science (Last names A-F).

 Do I need to meet with an advisor before scheduling?

 Yes.
 This will ensure that you are on track with your coursework and are prepared to graduate.